jeroennoten/Laravel-AdminLTE/README.md

 `topnav_user`  | Bool to place the item in the user menu.
 `url`          | An URL path, usually used on link items.

-Now, we going to give detailed explanations for some of the previous attributes:
+Now, we going to review all of these attributes with more detail:

 #### The __`active`__ Attribute: